mmistakes/minimal-mistakes/about/index.md

 * Responsive templates.
 Looking good on mobile, tablet, and desktop.
 * Gracefully degrading in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers.
-* Minimal embellishments --- content first.
+* Minimal embellishments -- content first.
-* Large feature images for posts and pages.
+* Optional large feature images for posts and pages.
-* Author sidebar to pimp your bio, photo[^2], and social media links.
-* Simple and clear permalink structure *(ie: domain.com/category/post-title)*
+* Simple and clear permalink structure.
+* [Custom 404 page](http://mmistakes.github.io/minimal-mistakes/404.html) to get you started.
+* Support for Disqus Comments

 <a markdown="0" href="{{ site.url }}/theme-setup" class="btn">Install Minimal Mistakes Theme</a>

-[^1]: Since open sourcing this theme I have released several more Jekyll themes.
-My website [Made Mistakes](http://mademistakes.com) is currently using a modified version of my [Skinny Bones Starter](http://mmistakes.github.io/skinny-bones-jekyll/).

-[^2]: Fancy avatars provided by [Brandon Mathis](http://brandonmathis.com/projects/fancy-avatars/demo/) under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).